jakebian/hypercanvas.js/README.md

 - Graph functions and construct geometric objects in curved spaces.
 - Navigate through higher dimensional spaces using a camera object
 - Animate objects in any coordinate system.
+- Handle mouse and keyboard interactions with Paper.js.

 Dependencies
 ------------